 Who can apply?
 Most nonprofits.
 Ad Grants is for select non-institutional 501(c)(3) nonprofits.
-However, the following type of organizations are not eligible: government entities, hospitals & medical groups, schools, childcare centers, academic institutions and universities.
+However, the following type of organizations are not eligible: government entities, hospitals & medical groups, schools, childcare centers, academic institutions, and universities.

 “Okay, I’m sold!”, you say.
 “What’s my next steps?”

-The process, though somewhat elementary, does take a bit of time and know-how with respects to preparing your Ad Grants application.
-(It’s less of a formal application then the ability to prove that you understand the ad placement mechanism and will actually fully engage yourself in the program.)
+The process, though somewhat elementary, does take a bit of time and know-how with respect to preparing your Ad Grants application.
+(It’s less of a formal application than the ability to prove that you understand the ad placement mechanism and will actually fully engage yourself in the program.)
 But once the application process is done, you’ll be ready to begin creating your ad Campaigns for immediate placement.
 It just takes a little bit of patience.

 Here are the basics to understand: